SOIL SERVICE NEWSleter – Rose Issues, Tomatoes, Nutsedge, Fungus and Much More!

 Fertility strategies for zoysia and bermudagrass are considerably different than fescue/bluegrass.

-Unlike cool season grasses, zoysia and bermuda are fertilized in summer and prefer more of the quickly available nitrogen at this time.
+Unlike cool season grasses, zoysia and bermuda are fertilized in summer and prefer more of the quickly available nitrogen.
+For either grass:

 BROWN PATCH FUNGUS IN FESCUE LAWNS